-7.1.6 Certificate Policy Object Identifier ("OID")

-CA and Subscriber Certificates that are Issued under this CPS assert one or more of the IGC certificate policy OIDs listed in Section 1.2.2.
+7.1.6 Certificate Policy ObjectCA and Subscriber Certificates that are Issued under this CPS assert one or more of the IGC certificate policy OIDs listed in Section 1.2.2.
 Additional OIDs asserting compliance with other Certificate policies may be included.

-7.1.7 Usage of Policy Constraints Extension

-CAs shall adhere to the certificate formats described in this CPS.
+7.1.7 Usage of Policy CAs shall adhere to the certificate formats described in this CPS.
+Constraints Extension

-7.1.8 Policy Qualifiers Syntax and Semantics

-Certificates with a Policy Qualifier in the Certificate Policies extensions contain a User Notice that incorporates this CPS by reference and makes this CPS binding on all PKI Participants, including any potential Relying Party.
+7.1.8 Policy Qualifiers Syntax and Semantics Certificates with a Policy Qualifier in the Certificate Policies extensions contain a User Notice that incorporates this CPS by reference and makes this CPS binding on all PKI Participants, including any potential Relying Party.
 By using or otherwise relying on a Certificate, the Relying Party Accepts and consents to not only the language in the User Notice, but also to the applicability of this CPS including limitations of liability, disclaimers of warranties, applicable law, and other notices and disclosures made herein that may be determined to have been necessarily made within the Certificate.
 Policy Qualifiers will be populated as required in IGC Profiles.

-7.1.9 Processing Semantics for the Critical Certificate Policies Extension

-The certificatePolicies extension indicates the IGC-CP.
+7.1.9 Processing Semantics for the Critical Certificate Policies Extension The certificatePolicies extension indicates the IGC-CP.
 IGC-CP defines the policy for Issuance of all IGC Certificates, including those Issued by Participant CAs.
 The certificatePolicies extension may assert policies that are in addition to IGC, such as compliance with CA/B Forum baseline Requirements or DirectTrust CP.
 Certification practices for all IGC CAs are defined in this CPS.
 The IGC-CP and IGC-CPS are downloadable from the URL listed in the policy qualifier field of the CertificatePolicies extension in each IGC Certificate.
 IdenTrust shall have no liability for damages asserted by anyone who has used an IGC Certificate for an inappropriate purpose or in an inappropriate manner, as stipulated in the IGC-CP.

-7.2 CRL Profile

-7.2.1 Version Number(s) IdenTrust Issues X.509 version two (2) CRLs (i.e. populated with integer "1").
-CRLs conforming to RFC 5280.
+7.1.10 Inhibit Any Policy Extension IdenTrust may assert InhibitAnyPolicy in CA certificates.
+When used, the extension is marked noncritical, to support legacy applications that cannot process InhibitAnyPolicy.
+SkipCerts is set to 0 to support the requirement for certificate policies in the Federal PKI.
+7.2 CRL Profile 7.2.1 Version Numbers IdenTrust Issues X.509 version two (2) CRLs and populated with integer "1".
+CRLs conform to RFC 5280.
 Signature Algorithm in accordance with Section 6.1.5.

-7.2.2 CRL and CRL Entry Extensions

-IdenTrust CRLs comply with IGC Profiles.
+7.2.2 CRL and CRL Entry Extensions IdenTrust CRLs comply with IGC Profiles.